Kamali-S/Machine-Translation/readme.txt

 1. I am going to sleep
 2. I am going to work
 The translated audio file is attached in the name of its input text.
+The audio file is not direclty playing in the Github repository.
+Try by downloading it.